The Good News About Panic Disorder

 Well, Okay, Yes, But… They Scare Me to Death!

 Well, yes, it’s unfortunate, but it’s not so simple as, “Okay, now I get it.”
-Despite a person having had panic attacks and knowing what’s happening, no one wants to have one.
+Despite a person having had panic attacks and knowing exactly what’s happening, no one wants to have one.
 Most certainly no one wants to have one in a public place or while driving.
 And, as our reader described above, even at home around people who know you, they might just get angry with you and your attacks.
-These facts means that a person with untreated panic disorder tends to go out less, to socialize less, and starts to become a loner.
+These facts mean that a person with untreated or inadequately treated panic disorder tends to go out less, to socialize less, and starts to become a loner.
 They might narrow life to only going to work or school.
 Other joys of social life might shrink.
 Without proper treatment having panic disorder can easily become socially crippling.
+If you’re a subscriber to our stie, see our page on Treatment-Resistant Panic Disorder.

 Official Diagnosis of Panic Disorder